Chronial/wsl-sudo/README.rst

 (though "remote" is in the same PC).

 You must launch a python script named **sudoserver.py** beforehand, in desired privileges.
+If you want function like "Run as administrator", just run **sudoserver** as administrator.
 For this purpose, Windows built-in Task Scheduler is handy.

 **sudoserver.py** opens a listening port 127.0.0.1:7070 (by defaults), then sits and wait for connections from **sudo**.